ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: End-to-End Experiments

-\subsection{What Are the Modular Strengths and Weaknesses of End-to-End DR Agents?}
+\subsection{What Are the Modular Strengths and Weaknesses of End-to-end DR Agents?}

-The main results, presented in Table~\ref{tab:dr_module_results} and Table~\ref{tab:dr_module_results_std}, reveal that end-to-end scientific DR remains a significant challenge for state-of-the-art agent.
-The different \task agents exhibit specialized strengths, with different agents excelling in different core modules, while overall performance indicates considerable opportunity for future advancements.
+\textit{The main results, presented in Table~\ref{tab:dr_module_results_std}, reveal that end-to-end academic DR remains a significant challenge for state-of-the-art agent.} \task agents excel in different core modules, yet overall performance leaves significant room for improvement.
 We provide a qualitative analysis of high- and low-scoring cases in Appendix~\ref{sec:case-study} to offer deeper insights into specific model behaviors and failure modes.

 \paragraph{Planning.} The task of breaking down a research question into sub-tasks proves to be extremely difficult.
 Among the evaluated agents, Gemini is the only one with an explicit planning module that exposes its sub-tasks for evaluation.
-It achieves a modest total F1 score of only 25.33, highlighting the ability of scientific research question decomposition.
+It achieves a modest total F1 score of only 25.33, highlighting the ability of academic research question decomposition.

-\paragraph{Retrieval.}The Retrieval module reveals a dramatic performance gap between different task.
-While models achieve respectable Accuracy of 62-76\% on focused research papers, their performance collapses on comprehensive review papers, with Accuracy plummeting to below 4\%.
-Existing DR agents still exhibit significant limitations in searching comprehensive and precise coverage of representative literature for a sub-field.
-Among the models, Grok achieves the highest overall retrieval Accuracy (39.81), primarily driven by its strong performance on research paper task.